IS EVERYTHING 100% VEGAN?

 DO YOU SOURCE LOCALLY?

-Yes, we source as much as we can locally and we wish our local climate allowed us to do so more often.
-Luckily for us, some of our key vegetables including mushrooms and carrots are available to us all year round from local farms.
+Yes, we source locally as much as we can and we wish our local climate allowed us to do so more often.
+Luckily for us, some of our key vegetables including mushrooms, carrots, and potatoes are available to us all year round from local farms.
 Sourcing locally is something we care a lot about and strive to do as much as possible.

 WHAT’S UP WITH YOUR PACKAGING?